 "He was straight-facing Millar and Rose like that.
 I don't know how you can't smile with those two.
 He can be at the top of the general's list if he wanted to," Reds third baseman Todd Frazier said.
 "That's what we like.
 That's what we need more of."
 (Sheldon - mlb.com - 4/8/14)

-Spring 2015: Votto made a point of saying "Bonjour Montreal" to greet his French-speaking Canadian fans.
+Spring 2015: The Reds and Blue Jays played a couple of exhibition games in Montreal.
+Votto made a point of saying "Bonjour Montreal" to greet his French-speaking Canadian fans.

-Votto made his Reds debut in 2007, and never had the opportunity to play a Major League Baseball game in Montreal.
-The Toronto native said he played a few games at Olympic Stadium as a member of a traveling team.
+Votto made his Reds debut in 2007, so he never had the opportunity to play a Major League Baseball game against the Expos in Montreal.
+The Toronto native said he did play a few games at Olympic Stadium as a member of a traveling team.

 "It brings back a lot of good memories.
 I'm really, really excited to be here," Votto said.
 "I feel like any time I cross the border I feel like I'm home, and that includes Montreal."

 Votto said that when he arrived in Montreal, he could feel the energy in the city from the anticipation of two-game series between the Reds and the Blue Jays.